NTU-Advanced-Compiler/ntu-ac-hw2/README.md

 ## Submission Instructions

+1. Add your student ID to `student_id.txt`.
-1. Implement all required functionalities in the `src/` directory.
+2. Implement all required functionalities in the `src/` directory.
-2. Test your implementation thoroughly.
+3. Test your implementation thoroughly.
-3. Commit and push your changes:
+4. Commit and push your changes:
    ```bash
    git add src/
    git commit -m "Completed Homework 2"
    git push origin main
    ```
-4. Verify that the GitHub Actions workflow passes all tests.
+5. Verify that the GitHub Actions workflow passes all tests.

 ## Additional Resources